To get in touch with any member of the team, please email the Church Office or call us on (01793) 541153.

-Helen has recently joined our team as Ministry Trainee and the focus of her training is children’s and youth work.
+Helen has been the children’s and youth worker since 2017.
+She was a ministry trainee for two years before that.
 She is involved with some of the groups for children and young people within the church, as well as making links with local schools.
-Her schools work involves taking regular assemblies and she has run ‘Christmas Unwrapped’ sessions at the church which local schools have attended.
+Her schools work involves taking regular assemblies, as well as running ‘Christmas Unwrapped’ and ‘Easter Cracked’ sessions at the church, which local schools have attended.
 She continues to work part-time as a teacher in a local primary school.

 Richard Foster became a Christian in 1980, as a teenager, when his youth leader explained the need to trust in the Lord Jesus as the only one who could deal with his sin and bring him into a right relationship with God.
 He moved to Swindon in 1989 for work, was baptised at SWEC and married to Rosemary in 1990.
 They have two children.
 He became a Deacon in 1995 and enjoys teaching children, particularly in the Holiday Bible Clubs.
 He has been an Elder since 2009 with responsibility for the children’s groups and is chair of the church trustees.

 Mark Trafford, with his wife Lynne, moved to Swindon in 1980 and became involved in the church soon after.
 Coming to Christ as a teenager, Mark has been a Youth Leader in the church for over 20 years and served as a Deacon for 12 years.

 He completed the four-year theological training course run by the Evangelical Movement of Wales before becoming an Elder.
 Mark and Lynne have grown up children and grandchildren.

 We have a team of 10 deacons who will all have a specific area of responsibility within the church.

 - John Baker

 - Colin Bentley

 - Luke Moody